The Dryer Edit

 • ✔ Ionic + ceramic/tourmaline frizz control

-• ✖ Louder than a small DC dryer
+• ✖ Bigger AC motor can run louder than a compact DC dryer

 • ✖ Sits at the top of the "under $60" range, not the bottom